HAHerrmann/FluxSamplingComparison/README.md

 Photosynthesis constraints were converted from area to FW measurements (file `XX` contains the conversation ratios) and scaled to a constant flux over an 8 h photoperiod.
 Constraints were applied to the genome-scale metabolic model of Arnold2014 as done in `XX` and sampling was done using the CHRR algorithm (`Sampling_CHRR.m`).
 Flux distributions were then plotted to a PDF file (`XX`).

+All scripts for this analysis can be found in the *ArabidopsisStudy* folder.

 ### Contact
 - helena.herrmann@manchester.ac.uk